willclarktech/apollo-redux-server/README.md

 - Mitigate the effects of bugs by fixing the code and running the history through the reducer to reach the correct result
 - ...

-In this proof-of-concept app, there are two loggers to choose from:
+This proof-of-concept app uses [blockchain-logger](https://github.com/willclarktech/blockchain-logger), which provides two loggers to choose from:
 1. a local file logger, which just stores logs in text files according to date
 1. a twitter logger, which stores logs in uploaded media metadata